Skill-RAG: Failure-State-Aware Retrieval Augmentation via Hidden-State Probing and Skill Routing: Experiments

 \subsection{Main Results}

-Table~\ref{table1} reports results on Gemma2-9B across five benchmarks.
-Skill-RAG achieves state-of-the-art or competitive performance on in-domain datasets, matching or surpassing Probing-RAG on both EM and ACC across HotpotQA, NQ, and TriviaQA.
-The most pronounced gains appear on OOD benchmarks: Skill-RAG improves over Probing-RAG by \textbf{6.1} ACC points on MuSiQue and \textbf{13.6} points on 2WikiMultiHopQA, demonstrating that failure-conditioned skill routing generalizes substantially better than prober gating alone.
-While DRAGIN achieves higher EM on HotpotQA and 2WikiMultiHopQA, Skill-RAG consistently outperforms it on ACC and OOD settings, suggesting that skill routing is particularly effective on cases requiring targeted alignment correction rather than repeated retrieval.
+Table~\ref{tab:main_results} reports results on three models in five benchmarks.
+Skill-RAG matches or surpasses Probing-RAG on both EM and ACC across in-domain benchmarks and achieves the largest gains on OOD benchmarks.
+On Llama3-8B, Skill-RAG trails only on HotpotQA: DRAGIN reaches EM 31.9 and the single-step method reaches ACC 48.6.
+Qwen3-8B shows the clearest gains: Skill-RAG outperforms Probing-RAG by \textbf{6.4} ACC and \textbf{5.3} EM on MuSiQue and by \textbf{9.5} ACC and \textbf{6.4} EM on 2WikiMultiHopQA, achieving SOTA across all five benchmarks.
+On Gemma2-9B, Skill-RAG gains \textbf{6.1} ACC points over Probing-RAG on MuSiQue and \textbf{13.6} on 2WikiMultiHopQA.
+DRAGIN achieves higher EM on HotpotQA and 2WikiMultiHopQA, but Skill-RAG leads on ACC and in OOD settings.
+This advantage suggests that skill routing is most effective when failures require targeted alignment correction rather than repeated retrieval.